trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 To make my hedged confidence quantitative, I'm 80% sure that if I had a conversation with a (perhaps former) Twitter performance engineer they wouldn't convince me of any factors I missed about Twitter load (on a much-simplified Twitter) or what machines can do, which would change my estimates enough to convince me a centralized RPC server couldn't serve all the simplified timelines.
 I'm only 70% sure for a version that also does DMs, replies and likes, because those might be used way more than I suspect, and might pose challenges I haven't thought about.

-## Conclusion-ish: Should you actually build systems this way?
+## Conclusion-ish: It's not practical to build this way, but maybe it could be

-If the nVME mmap-ish buffer manager plus some schema migration support existed as robust open source software it might be much simpler and easier than other approaches, but they don't so it isn't.
-You'd also probably want replication, but it's possible to bolt on Paxos/Raft with some replicas you stream the log to, which would need to part of the non-existent framework.

-Part of my point with this post is to gesture at the alternate universe of systems design which could exist.
+I don't actually think people should build web apps this way.
+Here's all the things I think would go wrong with trying to implement a Twitter-scale company on one machine, and the alternate universe system that would have to exist to avoid that problem:

+- **RAM structures are easy but disks are tricky**: You'd need the kind of [nVME virtual memory buffer manager](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf) I've mentioned hooked up with a transaction log so you can just write a Rust state machine like you would in RAM.
+- **Your one machine can die**: The aformentioned framework would need to integrate log replication and something like Paxos/Raft for failover, and you'd maybe use a single digit number of machines.
+- **Bad code can use up all the resources**: You'd need a bunch of enforcement infrastructure around this.
+Your task system would need preemption and subsystem memory/network/cpu budgets.
+You'd need to capture busy day production traces and replay them in pre-deploy CI.
+- **A bug in one part can bring down everything**: Normally network boundaries enforce design around failure handling and gracefully degrading.
+You'd need tools for in-system circuit breakers and failure handling logic, and static analysis to enforce this at the company level.
+- **Zero-downtime deploys and schema evolution are tricky**: You'd need tooling to do something like generate getters that check version tags on your data structures and dispatch.
+Evolveable often conflicts with structures being fixed-size, which means an extra random read for many operations, or having to do deploys via rewriting the whole database and having another system catch up to the present incrementally before cutting over.
+- **Kernel-bypass binary protocol networking is hard to debug**: It would take tons of tooling effort to catch up to the ecosystem of linux networking and text formats before debugging and observability would be as smooth.
+- **What if you want to do something that doesn't fit on the machine?**: You'd want a system which could scale to multiple machines via some kind of state machine replication, remote paging and RPCs.
+If you want security boundaries between the machines that adds lots of access control complexity.
+Databases and multicore CPUs already have this kind of technology, but it's not available outside them.

+It's possible to build systems this way right now, it just requires really deep knowledge and carefulness, and is setting yourself up for either disaster or _tons_ of infrastructure work as your company scales.
 There's a feedback loop where few companies in the web space scale this way, so the available open-source tooling for it is abysmal, which makes it really hard to scale this way.
-I think of scaling this way because I used to work for a [trading company](http://janestreet.com/), where scaling systems to handle millions of requests per second on one machine with microsecond latency kernel-bypass networking is just [the standard way to do things](https://signalsandthreads.com/multicast-and-the-markets/) and there's lots of infrastructure for it.
+I think of scaling this way because I used to work for a [trading company](http://janestreet.com/), where scaling systems to handle millions of requests per second per machine with microsecond latency kernel-bypass networking is [a common way to do things](https://signalsandthreads.com/multicast-and-the-markets/) and there's lots of infrastructure for it.
+But they still use lots of machines for most things, and in many ways have a simpler problem (e.g. often no state persists between market days and there's downtime between).

+I do kind of yearn for this alternate-universe open source infrastructure to exist though.
 More hardware-efficient systems are cheaper, but I think the main benefit is avoiding the classic distributed systems and asynchrony problems every attempt to split things between machines runs into (which I've [written a pseudo-manifesto on before](/2020/05/17/pipes-kill-productivity/)), which means there's potential for it to be way simpler too.
+It would also enable magic powers like time-travel debugging any production request as long as you mark the state for snapshotting.
+But there's so much momentum behind the current paradigm, not only in terms of what code exists, but what skills readily hireable people have.

 **That's all I originally planned for this post**, to show with reasonable confidence that you could fit the core tweet distribution of simplified Twitter on one machine using a prototype.
 But then it turned out I had tons of cores and bandwidth left over to tack on other things, so let's forge ahead and try to estimate which other features might fit using all the extra CPU!